 “What’s your mobile number and home phone number?”

 “Wow, my phone numbers too.
 I feel special.”

 I knew she had access to the information.
+I could also see part of her screen.
 She just needed confirmation.

 “How do you not know the address?”